-- a) Receives the report titled "Local Budgets for the Long Term Plan 2018-28" dated 6 October 2017. - b) Determines that this matter be recognised as not significant in terms of Section 76 of the Local Government Act 2002. - c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the Act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) Recommends to Council that the budgets for the years 1 July 2018 to 30 June 2028 be included in the 2018-2028 Long Term Plan (subject to any amendments made to the meeting).
+- a) Receives the report titled "Local Budgets for the Long Term Plan 2018-28" dated 6 October 2017. - b) Determines that this matter be recognised as not significant in terms of Section 76 of the Local Government Act 2002. - c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the Act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) Recommends to Council that the following rates and charges (including GST) for the year commencing 1 July 2018 be included in the 2018-2028 Long Term Plan.